Introduction

 ADU height limitations

-ADUs in Belmont are typically limited to a height of 16 feet.
-However, this can be extended to 20 feet under certain conditions, such as when the primary residence is also 20 feet tall or when the ADU is located at least 40 feet from the front property line.
+The maximum height of ADUs in Belmont is limited to 16 feet.
+However, this can be extended to 20 feet under certain conditions.
+For example, when the primary residence is also 20 feet tall or when the ADU is located at least 40 feet from the front property line, you can build an ADU measuring up to 20 feet in height.

 Building coverage

-The combined building coverage of the primary residence and the ADU cannot exceed 45% of the total lot area, ensuring sufficient open space and compliance with density regulations.
+The combined building coverage of the primary residence and the ADU should be less than 45% of the total lot area.
+This is done to ensure that there is sufficient open space and compliance with density regulations.

 Location